South Asian Modernists 1953-63

 30 September 2017 – 15 April 2018

-Join us for a colourful evening exploring the work of artists who feature in the exhibition South Asian Modernists 1953-63.
-An informal panel discussion will delve into the characters and creative atmosphere that made up the experimental space Gallery One.
+We discuss and explore the work of artists who feature in the exhibition South Asian Modernists 1953-63.
+An informal panel discussion into the characters and creative atmosphere that made up the experimental space Gallery One.

 Nada Raza - Research Curator, Tate